Our most popular contraceptives: IUS v combination pill

 • It usually makes your periods regular, lighter and less painful

-• You have the choice to skip a monthly bleed – ask your doctor or nurse about continuous pill taking
+• You have the choice to skip a monthly bleed by using continuous pill taking

 • It can improve acne